NbAiLab/AltMorph/code_explanation.md

 - "kasta" could also be "kastet" (past tense variants)
 - "ballen" could also be "balla" (dialectal variant)

-But here's the clever part: **context matters**.
+The important detail is that **context matters**.
 The same word "kasta" might have different alternatives depending on where it appears in the sentence and what grammatical role it plays.

 ## Architecture Overview: The Processing Pipeline

-The system works like a assembly line with these main stages:
+The processing pipeline runs through these main stages:

 ```
 Input Sentence → Tokenization → POS Tagging → API Lookup → BERT Filtering → Output